marotoku/redash/README.md

 **_Redash_** was built to allow fast and easy access to billions of records, that we process and collect using Amazon Redshift ("petabyte scale data warehouse" that "speaks" PostgreSQL).
 Today **_Redash_** has support for querying multiple databases, including: Redshift, Google BigQuery, PostgreSQL, MySQL, Graphite, Presto, Google Spreadsheets, Cloudera Impala, Hive and custom scripts.

+The **_Redash_** is owned by [getredash](https://github.com/getredash/redash) The as I am an ansible lover and I did not find anything in the ansible-galaxy I decided to create this role for you that use ansible.